clj-kondo/clj-kondo/doc/editor-integration.md

 Maybe there is a way to only disable the diagnostics provider for clojure(script), if so, feel free to submit a PR.

+I do recommend using clojure-lsp (with `lsp-mode`) since it provides the following additional features (based on clj-kondo's analysis)

+- project initialization (analyze dependencies first, copy library configurations)
+- navigation
+- refactoring (renaming, etc)
+- lens-mode (see the number of references and tests), enable with: `(setq lsp-lens-enable t)`
+- call hierarchy

+and more.

 ## Visual Studio Code

 ### clj-kondo extension